jphmrst/bps/README.md

 # bps-scala — truth maintenance systems for Scala

-This repository is a translation from Common Lisp to Scala (in progress) of the truth maintenance systems and other tools from Forbus and de Kleer's _Building Problem Solvers_.
+This repository is a translation from Common Lisp to Scala of the truth maintenance systems and other tools from Forbus and de Kleer's _Building Problem Solvers_.

 The current version includes working versions of the justification- and assumption-based truth maintenance